 - 1 tablespoon of healthy cooking oil

 - 2 peeled and small diced yellow onions

 - 2 cups of cremini mushrooms sliced into wedges

 - 1 medium-sized peeled seeded and medium-diced butternut squash

 - 96 ounces of chicken stock

 - 1 bunch of julienne kale

 - sea salt and fresh cracked pepper to taste

-To speed this process up, boil the water and cover the beans and let sit for 1 hour.
-Drain before using.
+- To speed this process up, boil the water and cover the beans and let sit for 1 hour.
+Drain before using it.